DSD-DBS/capella-collab-manager/docs/docs/admin/installation.md

         Please follow the official instructions: <https://microk8s.io/docs/how-to-nfs>.

         Make sure to update the `backend.storageClassName` in the `values.yaml` in step 6 to `nfs-csi`.
-        All new Jupyter file-shares and personal workspaces will use the new storage class then.
+        All new project file-shares and personal workspaces will use the new storage class then.

         Set the IP address (in the storageclass and in `/etc/exports`) to the IP range of the microK8S nodes.
 When running on a single node, use the IP address of the node.